-The Kentucky Claims Commission provides an independent, impartial and neutral forum for hearing and resolving disputes on tax issues in a timely, cost-effective alternative to the court system.
-In order to ensure impartial decision making, the Claims Commission is organized under the Public Protection Cabinet and is completely independent of any of the taxing authorities that may appear before the Commission.
+The Board of Tax Appeals provides an independent, impartial and neutral forum for hearing and resolving disputes on tax issues in a timely, cost-effective alternative to the court system.
+In order to ensure impartial decision making, the Board is organized under the Public Protection Cabinet and is completely independent of any of the taxing authorities that may appear before the Board.

 Frequently Asked Questions regarding Tax Appeals